ChavaVennela/online-auction-system/README.md

 To use the system, a local web server that will host the web application (Tomcat) as well as a MySQL server must be installed.

 <h1>OAS</h1>
 Online Auction System is a company that lets users buy and sell items in an online auction.
-Each team's BuyMe site will be restricted to a specific category of items with at least 3 hierarchical subcategories, which require specific fields to be filled for those kinds of items.
+This site will be restricted to a specific category of items with at least 3 hierarchical subcategories(in our case gadgets such as Laptops, Mobiles, Accessories), which require specific fields to be filled for those kinds of items.

 <h1>Features</h1>
 The online auction system will have three classes of users: end-users, customer representatives, and administrative staff members.